jghoman/ccoss-airflow-workshop-2019/en/first_dag.md

 You will see a few containers running, copy the `airflow-testing` container.
 It's the one with a name like `ci_airflow-testing_run_a61fb503e71a` .

 Next, run `docker exec -ti ci_airflow-testing_run_a61fb503e71a /bin/bash` to be dropped into a bash shell in the container.
+Here

 ## Your first DAG